Food waste at home and work is costing us $8 billion

 Australians throw out $8 to $10 billion of food every year.
-This is an exorbitant amount, considering an estimated 1.9 million Australians go without food because they can’t afford it.
+This is an exorbitant amount of food waste, considering an estimated 1.9 million Australians go without food because they can't afford it.

-As an organisation, we are very aware of the issue of food wastage, which is why we are long-term supporters of OzHarvest.
+As an organisation, we are very aware of the issue of food waste, which is why we are long-term supporters of OzHarvest.

 We have analysed the reduction habits of hundreds of our customers and found that the best practices to prevent food wastage that are very easily implemented, can cut costs, and also give invaluable assistance to those in need.

 To make educated decisions, you should familiarise yourself with current in-season produce.

 Seasonal food is normally cheaper and will likely be locally produced, meaning you'll be supporting our farmers.
 The produce will also be fresher and won't perish as fast.

 There are many charities that will happily collect your unused produce and reallocate to places or people in need.

 This will not only benefit those in need but it will also reduce the increasing amount of food that ends up in landfill, as currently 4 million tonnes of food ends up in landfill every year.